 - Cat Mountain is also paired with the Bolton Landing Brewing Company in the ADK 6 Pack Trails and Ales Hiking Challenge

 GETTING THERE FROM LAKE GEORGE

-ALTERNATIVE RETURN TRIP: Turn right on Route 11, and follow it to its end at Route 9N, for an incredible view of the lake, of several of the Narrows islands, and of Sleeping Beauty and Buck Mountains.
-When you start to descend, you should start to drive very slowly for two reasons: (1) The road will become steeper, and you will avoid an accident.
-(2) The view of the lake is fleeting, and you will be able to enjoy it for a longer time.
-Turn right, and follow it into Bolton Landing, and, from there, into Lake George.
-If time permits, you may want to spend time in Bolton Landing, a charming Victorian village with great restaurants, free beaches, and a laid-back atmosphere.
+ALTERNATIVE RETURN TRIP: Turn right on Route 11, and follow it to its end at Route 9N, for an incredible view of the lake, of several of the Narrows islands, and of Sleeping Beauty and Buck Mountains as you drive down the hill (be sure to proceed slowly as the road is rather steep).
+Turn right, and follow Route 9N into Bolton Landing, and, from there, into Lake George.
+If time permits, you may want to spend time in Bolton Landing, a charming village with great restaurants, free beaches, and a laid-back atmosphere.
 Parking is usually available at the town hall.